-Then we got busy creating our props, from Euston train station, to the Pyramids before using computers and cameras to animate our stories.
+Then we got busy creating our props, from Euston train station to the Pyramids, before using computers and cameras to animate our stories.
 We had to be very patient, only moving our props a tiny amount between photographs to get the animations just right.

-The final day, the young people wrote and recorded their own narrations for the animations, adding all the extra historical facts we didn’t want people to forget.
+On the final day, the young people wrote and recorded their own narrations for the animations, adding all the extra historical facts we didn’t want people to forget.
 We then finally had a crash course in editing our work.

 It was a challenging week, full of new information and skills.
-But the young people all rose to the challenge creating both amusing and powerful animations that help visualise the Finsbury Rifles’ Campaign for a new generation.
+But the young people all rose to the challenge creating both amusing and powerful animations that help visualise the Finsbury Rifles’ campaign for a new generation.

 The animations are currently with Chocolate Films for their final edits.
 We’ll be showing the final work to our young animators in September, before publicly unveiling the animations at Islington Museum and online in November.